Background to the role:

 This role is normally based at our office in London.
 However, please note that in line with government Covid-19 advice, the role may initially be working remotely.
-Once restrictions allow, we would expect this role to be worked flexibly, with a mix of remote and office-based working, with at least two days in the office (if working full-time) plus additional office-based working or travel to face to face external meetings as required to fulfil the needs of the role.
+Once restrictions allow, we would expect this role to be worked flexibly, with a mix of remote and office-based working, with at least two days in the office.
+Regular travel to other locations across London, including the Stalking Threat Assessment Centre, will be required.
 Travel to other locations in the UK may also be required occasionally.

 We welcome and encourage applications from people of all backgrounds and particularly welcome applications from candidates with lived experience of the issues the Trust tackles.

 Overall purpose of role: